didarmurad2019/Course-Title-Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/README.md

 <br>
 Kids can learn at their own pace using small, hands-on tutorials.
 <br>

-(See: Folder Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators
-/Python for Kids/
+# See: Folder Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/Python for Kids/